epklein/epklein.github.io/_posts/2024Q4/2024-10-04-effective-communication-swe.md

 - An engineer who leads initiatives across the company, ensuring all stakeholders have a common understanding.

 ## Conclusion

 Effective communication is a multifaceted skill that is crucial for the success of tech teams.
 By focusing on those four dimensions, we can create a structured approach to developing these competencies within our teams.

-Setting clear expectations for each level of communication proficiency allows SEMs to guide their teams toward continuous improvement.
+Setting clear expectations for each level of communication proficiency allows [SEMs](/mgmt/sem/sem-role) to guide their teams toward continuous improvement.

+This framework provides engineers with a roadmap for growth, helping them identify where they are, where they want to go, and what skills they need to develop along the way.